charmed-hpc/docs/howto/getting-started/index.md

 # Getting started

-See the documentation in this section to get started with Charmed HPC.
+See the how-to guides in this section for how to get started with Charmed HPC.

 ## How to deploy Charmed HPC